mrMikoma/FGJ_25/README.md

 ## Enjoy the Game 🎈
 The Bubble Pop Game is a great way to add some fun to your GitHub workflow.
 Compete, strategize, and celebrate your victories directly in your Pull Requests! 🏆

+---

+## Acknowledgements
+This project has heavily utilized GitHub Copilot and ChatGPT for code suggestions, documentation, and overall development assistance.